 One of the best things to do is get a water tank.
 During the sunniest parts of the day, use your solar pump to pump water to your tank.
 You will then have water available via gravity feed whenever you need to irrigate your crops.

-You could also use a battery with your pump when the sun is not out, but we don’t recommend this as batteries can be expensive and have very short lifetimes.
+Using a battery with your pump when the sun is not out is an option.
+However, we don’t recommend this as batteries can be expensive and have very short lifetimes.